-Steven, the owner of firm specialising in Pensions and Investment advice, found us on Google and called one afternoon for some help and advice with a mortgage problem.
+Steven, the owner of firm specialising in Pensions and Investment advice, called one afternoon for some help and advice with a mortgage problem.
 Steven said that he had heard through the grapevine that we were good at dealing with complex mortgage cases, but he had doubts as to whether a solution to his problem could be found.

 A month earlier, he had sourced a holiday let development proposition through a local estate agency.

 The development consisted of a terraced house in a popular tourist area in central Scotland.
 The property was run down and in need of damp treatment, a complete new kitchen and bathroom.
 The value in its current condition was £130,000, with about £35,000 needed for refurbishment works.
 Completed value after works would be in the region of £230,000

 After Steven’s offer had been accepted, he had referred the case to one of his own firm’s mortgage advisers who occasionally arranged buy to let mortgages when a customer required a property as a part of an overall investment plan.
 The adviser had arranged, in principle, a buy to let style mortgage, which allowed for some light refurbishment works, prior to letting.
 The loan size was set at 70% of the initial value.
 This gave Steven a problem as finding the 30% deposit required was a bit of a squeeze and would make it difficult to do the refurbishment work.
 Steven had recently tied-up most of his capital in a different, recently purchased investment property which he had bought for cash.